Task Agnostic Restoration of Natural Video Dynamics: Experiments and Results

-In this section, we present the results generated by the proposed blind temporal consistency correction network.
 The dataset for training the proposed model contains videos from the DAVIS dataset for video segmentation~\cite{perazzi2016davis} and videos gathered from Videovo.net by~\cite{lai2018learning}.
-The dataset contained videos from a diverse range of applications such as, Artistic Style Transfer~\cite{ gatys2015neuralstyletransfer, johnson2016perceptualloss}, Colorization~\cite{waechter2014let, zhang2016colorful}, Image Enhancement~\cite{gharbi2017deep}, Intrinsic Image Decomposition~\cite{bell2014intrinsic}, and Image-to-Image Translation tasks~\cite{ li2017universal, zhang2016colorful, zhu2017unpaired}.
+The training dataset contains videos processed through a diverse range of applications such as, Artistic Style Transfer~\cite{ gatys2015neuralstyletransfer, johnson2016perceptualloss}, Colorization~\cite{waechter2014let, zhang2016colorful}, Image Enhancement~\cite{gharbi2017deep}, Intrinsic Image Decomposition~\cite{bell2014intrinsic}, and Image-to-Image Translation tasks~\cite{ li2017universal, zhang2016colorful, zhu2017unpaired}.
+The qualitative and quantitative results are described below.